How to clean decking – experts reveal the best ways to scrub your deck with and without a pressure washer

 3. Blast away grime with a pressure washer

-A pressure washer is a key part of the ultimate garden cleaning kit, and it will make learning how to clean decking much easier if you have one.
+A pressure washer is one thing that every gardener needs, and it will make learning how to clean decking much easier if you have one.
 If you don't want to invest in one just yet, you can still clean the decking with the cleaning solution on its own.

 Brush cleaning decking